w3f/PSPs/PSPs/drafts/psp-34.md

 }
 ```

+Attributes are more flexible than single `tokenURI` function like in [`Erc721`](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
 The list of required attributes for NFT should be defined in a separate
 proposal based on the scope of the usage.

 ### Events